 They tend to say horrible things to themselves, such as “I’m a failure,” “I’m always going to disappointment,” “I’m useless and lack talent.”
 While it’s okay to support and empathize with them, at some point, the endless pity will take a toll on you.
 Encourage them to seek professional help and then do what you need to protect yourself.

-Protecting yourself from toxic people doesn’t make you a bad person.
+Protecting yourself from different types of toxic people doesn’t make you a bad person.
 It’s a sign of someone with healthy self-esteem and someone who values themselves.
 It opens the doorway for those who can bring out the best in you and elevate you to higher states of being.
 Your enhanced energy can be channeled into your passions and causes that make the world a better place.

 All my best on your journey,